huntdatacenter/docs/docs/coordination/agreements/overview.md

 However, we can help you with a structured overview of the various agreements that you will need in order to fully utilize the powers of HUNT Cloud.

+The below text is intended for research coordinators in HUNT Cloud.

 [[toc]]